ErikPohl444/ErikPohl444/README.md

 On the job, I'm ever-vigilant about them.

-Python is not my day-job.
-I taught myself Python on nights and weekends because I love the language.

-This is a repo I put together after a full day of work of software engineering in PL/SQL.
-On weekends, it was after a full work-week in PL/SQL.
+This is a repo I put together after a full day of work of software engineering in other languages.
+On weekends, it was after a full work-week in other languages.

 I do this side-work because I love Python enough to spend my leisure time getting better at it.